-To prevent discoloration of rust on stainless steel several important steps need to be taken.
-First, we need to understand the properties of stainless steel.
+To prevent discoloration or rust on stainless steel, several important steps need to be taken.
 Stainless steel contains 70-80% iron which will rust.
-It also contains 12-30% chromium which forms an invisible passive film over the steels surface which acts as a shield against corrosion.
+It also contains 12-30% chromium which forms an invisible passive film over the steel's surface which acts as a shield against corrosion.
 As long as the protective layer is intact, the metal is still stainless.
-If the film is broken or contaminated, outside elements can begin to breakdown the steel and begin to form rust of discoloration.

-Proper cleaning of stainless steel requires soft cloths or plastic scouring pads.
+If the film is broken or contaminated, outside elements can begin to break down the steel and begin to form rust or discoloration.
+Proper cleaning of stainless steel requires soft cloths or plastic scouring pads,

-NEVER USE STEEL PADS, WIRE BRUSHES OR SCRAPERS!
+ANEVER USE STEELPADS, WIRE BRUSHES OR SCRAPERS.